← Reference Deep-Dives Reference Deep-Dive · 11 min read

 By Kevin, Founder & CEO

 Low conversion rates cost retailers more than any single operational inefficiency.
 When foot traffic or site visits remain steady but basket completions decline, the instinct is to adjust pricing or run promotions.
 But discounting without understanding why customers are not buying treats a symptom while the underlying barrier persists.
-Systematic conversion research identifies the specific moments where purchase intent stalls and reveals what would change the outcome.
+Systematic conversion research identifies the specific moments where purchase intent stalls and reveals what would change the outcome — turning the conversion problem from a guess about which lever to pull into a targeted intervention against a confirmed barrier.

 The gap between behavioral data and purchase motivation is where conversion research operates.
 Without direct conversation with non-converters, category managers are left guessing which barrier matters most and which intervention will move the metric.
 This guessing leads to scattered initiatives that address possible problems rather than confirmed ones.